eth-brownie/brownie/docs/config.rst

 Every project has a file ``brownie-config.json`` that holds all the configuration settings.

-The defaut configuration is as follows:
+The defaut configuration is as follows.
+When using the brownie console you can view or edit configuration settings through the ``config`` dict.

 .. literalinclude:: ../config.json
     :linenos: